cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 Vararg functions are also called "variable arity" functions.
 These functions can take a variable number of arguments.

 In Mindcode, only functions declared `inline` may use vararg parameter.
-The vararg parameter must be always the last one, and is declared by appending `...` after the parameter name.
-The vararg argument may be used in a list iteration loop within the function, or may be passed to another function.
+The vararg parameter must always be the last one, and is declared by appending `...` after the parameter name.
+The vararg argument may be used in a list iteration loop within the function or may be passed to another function.

 ```Mindcode
 inline void foo(values...)